thecodersguilduk/tcg_site/site/blog/learn-web-and-app-development-with-the-jamstack.md

 ---
 title: "Free Course: Web and App Development with Javascript and APIs (JAMStack)"
 meta_title: Learn Web and App Development with Javascript and APIs (JAMStack)
-meta_description: Our web and app development boot camp is a one-of-a-kind chance to learn new digital skills, create job opportunities, and boost your employability, putting you on the path to a more rewarding career.
+meta_description: Our web and app development bootcamp is a one-of-a-kind chance to learn new digital skills, create job opportunities, and boost your employability, putting you on the path to a more rewarding career.
 time: 5 mins
 author: Crispin
 avatar: ../team/crispin.jpeg
 featured_image: /images/blog/jam.jpg
-excerpt: Our web and app development boot camp is a one-of-a-kind chance to learn new digital skills, create job opportunities, and boost your employability, putting you on the path to a more rewarding career.
+excerpt: Our web and app development bootcamp is a one-of-a-kind chance to learn new digital skills, create job opportunities, and boost your employability, putting you on the path to a more rewarding career.
 date: 2020-12-10T17:06:20.880Z
 tags:
   - blog
   - Digital Skills
 ---
-Our web and app development boot camp is a one-of-a-kind chance to learn new digital skills, create job opportunities, and boost your employability, putting you on the path to a more rewarding career.
+Our web and app development bootcamp is a one-of-a-kind chance to learn new digital skills, create job opportunities, and boost your employability, putting you on the path to a more rewarding career.

 The entire course is completely free, delivered remotely (lockdown-safe), and taught by experienced professionals.
 Starting in January, this will help put the challenges of 2020 behind you and get the new year off to a perfect start.